theTardigrade/dorklang/README.md

 It is possible to enter a new context and gain access to another current value.

+Given that integer values rollover, it is possible to reach the maximum value that can be held by the current value by setting it to `0`, if it isn't already, and then subtracting `1`.

 There are also two **stacks** available for storage.
 Only one of these is set as the **current stack** at any one time.

 The current value can be pushed onto and popped from the current stack.
 Each stack can hold a maximum of `1_048_576` values, each of which is a 64-bit unsigned integer.